rcsb/strucmotif-search/README.md

 - default maximum distance of 2 backbone atoms is 20 A
 - default tolerance value might not find all relevant matches
 - no support for alpha carbon traces
-- data should be stored on SSD (~6 GB for archive, ~65 GB for inverted index, ~40 GB for residue-DB)
+- data should be stored on SSD (~6 GB for archive, ~150 GB for coordinate and inverted index databases)

 ## Implementation
 An inverted indexing strategy is employed to find all similar motif occurrences in a search space of >160k structures.